TowoLabs/walletconnect-docs/docs/advanced/multichain/rpc-reference/bitcoin-rpc.md

     * `connectedAccount` : `String` - _(Required)_ The connected account's first external address.

 ### Returns
+* `Array`
     * `Object`
-    * `utxoAddresses`: `Array` - Addresses with at least one UTXO, including unconfirmed ones.
-Empty array if no UTXOs.
+        * `address`: `String` - _(Required)_ An unused address or with at least one UTXO.
-    * `receiveAddresses`: `Array` - External addresses to receive Bitcoin from others.
-    * `changeAddresses`: `Array` - Internal addresses to receive Bitcoin from self.
+        * `publicKey`: `String` - _(Optional)_ The public key for the derivation path.
+        * `path`: `String` - _(Optional)_ Derivation path of the address e.g. "84'/0'/0'/0/0".
+        * `intention`: `ordinal | payment` - _(Optional)_ The intention of the address.

+Wallets **must** return all addresses with UTXOs.
+Wallets **must** never return more than 20 unused addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

-Dynamic wallets **should** include minimum 2 and maximum 5 unused addresses in `receiveAddresses` and `changeAddresses` respectively.
+Dynamic wallets **should** include minimum 2 and maximum 5 unused change and receive addresses respectively.
 By returning fewer addresses the user experience worsens as [getAccountAddresses](#getAccountAddresses) must be called more often.
 By returning more addresses, dapps potentially monitor and learn about future transactions.
-Wallets **must** never return more than 20 unused addresses to avoid breaking the [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#address-gap-limit).

 ### Example: Dynamic Wallet

 The example below specifies a result from a dynamic wallet.
-Only unused `receiveAddresses` and `changeAddresses` are returned.
+For the sake of this example, receive and change addresses index 3-4 are considered unused and addresses with paths 44'/0'/0'/0/7 and 84'/0'/0'/0/2 are considered to have UTXOs.

 ```javascript
 // Request